AI Lessons in Higher Education

 An Introduction to AI in the Classroom [new 2025]

 This lesson introduces students to the key opportunities, risks, and ethical considerations of using generative AI in higher education.
-Through reading, writing, and discussion tasks, students learn how to apply AI responsibly, evaluate its limitations, and understand institutional policies such as the AI Traffic Light System for academic integrity.
+Through reading, writing, and discussion tasks, students learn how to apply AI responsibly, evaluate its limitations, and understand institutional policies.
 EXAMPLE Level ***** [B1/B2/C1] WEBPAGE TEACHER MEMBERSHIP / INSTITUTIONAL MEMBERSHIP

 AI Student Checklist [new 2025]